Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 **Class :** a Class is a logical construct.
 It is kind of a stencil or casket based on which objects are created.

+**Objects:**
-**Objects:** Object is an instance of a class.
+- Object is an instance of a class.
 Like as I said class is a stencil, so object is something that is created using that stencil.
 Objects exists physically.

-Instance Variables: vars defined inside an object, whose scope is limited to that particular obkect only are called instance vars
+- **Instance Variables:** vars defined inside an object, whose scope is limited to that particular obkect only are called instance vars
-ref-variables: vars named used for objects.
+- **Ref-variables:** vars named used for objects.

 Significance of "new" keyword >When we create any instance of a class, we create an object, this new keyword is used in scenario where we want to create a totally new object. it calls the constructor of class to create objects